backstage/backstage/docs/features/software-templates/testing-scaffolder-alpha.md

 ## What's new?

 First off, the main dependency that we have for the frontend which is responsible for rendering the `JSONSchema` into `material-ui` components is [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form).
-This dependency in the current verison of the plugin is 3.x.x, which is now 2 major versions out of date.
-Long story short, `v4` of this plugin contained some bug fixes, and new features but we we're unable to upragde due to some issues with having support for `material-ui@v4`, so we had to wait for `v5` to be released, and because of the `FieldExtensions` and how they are very tightly coupled to the `react-jsonschema-form` library, we also wanted to make sure that this release was stable before getting people to migrate their `Field Extensions`.
+This dependency in the current version of the plugin is 3.x.x, which is now 2 major versions out of date.
+Long story short, `v4` of this plugin contained some bug fixes, and new features but we we're unable to upgrade due to some issues with having support for `material-ui@v4`, so we had to wait for `v5` to be released, and because of the `FieldExtensions` and how they are very tightly coupled to the `react-jsonschema-form` library, we also wanted to make sure that this release was stable before getting people to migrate their `Field Extensions`.

-With that in mind, this release has `v5` of `react-jsonschema-form`, and with that comes all the new features and bugfixes in `v4` that we were waiting for - one of the main ones being the ability to use `if / then else` syntax in the `template.yaml` definitions! 🎉
+With that in mind, this release has `v5` of `react-jsonschema-form`, and with that comes all the new features and bugfixes in `v4` that we were waiting for - one of the main ones being the ability to use `if / then / else` syntax in the `template.yaml` definitions! 🎉

 We've also rebuilt how validation works in the `scaffolder` components, which now means that we've opened the ability to have `async` validation functions in your `Field Extensions`.

 Some of the pages have gotten a little bit of an overhaul in terms of UI based on some research and feedback from the community and internally.

 - The `TemplateList` page has gotten some new `Card` components which show a little more information than the previous version with a little `material-ui` standards.
-- The `WizardPage` has recieved some new updates with the stepper now running horizontally, and the `Review` step being a dedicated step in the stepper.
+- The `WizardPage` has received some new updates with the stepper now running horizontally, and the `Review` step being a dedicated step in the stepper.
 - The `OngoingTask` page now does not show the logs by default, and instead has a much cleaner interface for tracking the ongoing steps and the pipeline of actions that are currently showing.
   - You can also now provide your own `OutputsComponent` which can be used to render the outputs from an ongoing / completed task in a way that suits your templates the best.
 For instance, if your template produces `Pull Requests`, it could be useful to render these in an interactive way where you can see the statuses of each of these `Pull Requests` in the `Ongoing Task` page.